-When infected, while many women head for the local drugstore and buy antifungal cream over-the-counter treatment and some go to the doctor to be prescribed ointments, oral medication, some continue to rely on home remedies and believe that honey from the bees works wonders for such infections.
-Clinical studies have also shown that honey flavonoids are effective in inhibiting Candida albicans, a pathogenic yeast (Future microbiology 9: 2014 Apr pg 445-456).
+There are many pharmaceutical treatments for yeast infection.
+When infected, many women head for the local drugstore and buy anti-fungal cream over-the-counter treatment, some go to the doctor to be prescribed ointments, oral medication, and some rely on home remedies.
+Many women found that raw honey from the bees works wonders for such infections and beats many doctor's prescribed anti-fungal creams.
+Clinical studies have also supported that honey flavonoids are effective in inhibiting Candida albicans, a pathogenic yeast (Future microbiology 9: 2014 Apr pg 445-456).
 A clinical study in 2015 involving 70 women infected with Candidal vulvovaginitis found that yogurt and honey is more effective than clotrimazole vaginal cream in treating vaginal candida infection (Global Journal of Health Science, Vol 7, No 6, 2015).

 1. Mix 2 tablespoons of raw honey (about 30ml) and a tablespoon of plain, unsweetened yogurt and take the mixture in a cup into the bathroom.
 (Alternatively, you can also use all raw honey, about 40 to 50ml.)